ppy/osu-wiki/wiki/Tournaments/4DM/1/en.md

 ## Match results

-*All match links were unavailable to be obtained, due to lack of documentation.*
+*All match links are unavailable, due to lack of documentation.*

 ### Grand Finals